paulshen/natto-lib/packages/eval/README.md

 ## Notes

-- Outputs are tuples of type `PaneOutput`.
+- Note the difference between "output" and "value".
+A pane's output has type `PaneOutput` and may not always contain a value (eg `["waiting"]`).
+- `setPaneValue` may be removed.
+Its behavior is undefined if the pane you set has inputs.
+- `getPaneOutput` will always return immediately with the current output, which could be `["waiting"]`.
+- `getPaneValue` will resolve immediately if the pane has a value.
+Otherwise, it will resolve with the next value (when its output is `["value", value]`).
 - All panes have one output (`outputIndex = 0`) except state panes, which have two outputs.
 - A state pane's second output (`outputIndex = 1`) is the state setter function.
 - `evaluator.subscribeToPaneOutput` and `evaluator.setPaneValue` refer to pane's first output.
 - `evaluator.subscribeToPaneOutput` returns an unsubscribe function.
-- Error behavior is currently undefined (todo).
+- Errors currently cause undefined behavior (todo).

 ## Example React usage